Velvet build guide

-Check that your PCB and daughterboard are working by connecting the PCB to your computer, visiting the Remap website or installing the VIA application if your browser does not support Remap, clicking on the
+Check that your PCB and daughterboard are working by connecting the PCB to your computer, visiting the VIA website, clicking on

-Test Matrix in VIA, and bridging each key on the PCB by touching the two gold rings for each switch on a solder PCB or the two pads beside each hotswap socket with a pair of metal tweezers, or by inserting a switch into a hotswap socket and pressing on the switch stem.
-This will validate that every key on the PCB is functional.
+Test Matrix mode, and then bridging each key on the PCB by touching the two gold rings for each switch on a solder PCB or the two pads beside each hotswap socket with a pair of metal tweezers, or by inserting a switch into a hotswap socket and pressing on the switch stem.
+This will validate every key on the PCB is functional.

-If the PCB is not recognized by Remap or VIA, or you are experiencing any unexpected behavior with your PCB, visit our PCB troubleshooting guide to diagnose and fix common problems.
+If the PCB is not recognized by VIA or you are experiencing any unexpected behavior with your PCB, visit our PCB troubleshooting guide to diagnose and fix common problems.

-menu and other QMK-specific keycodes will not be detected by Remap or VIA's key tester unless
+menu and other QMK-specific keycodes will not be detected by VIA's key tester unless

 Test Matrix is enabled as these keycodes are processed locally on the PCB and no inputs are sent to your computer.

 Warning: be careful not to insert the JST cable into the PCB's JST connector at an angle.
 Replacements will not be offered due to damaged pins inside the JST connectors.